 In April 2011 Duke Initiatives in Theology and the Arts and Duke Chapel co-sponsored a performance of Mendelssohn’s St. Paul.
 This rarely heard choral work sets texts mainly from the Acts of the Apostles to music, carrying the listener through the drama of the church’s story.
 The piece was performed by the Duke Chapel Choir and Orchestra conducted by Rodney Wynkoop.
 The event was preceded by a pre-concert panel discussion "St. Paul's Conversion: from Word to Music", with presentations from Richard Hays, Larry Todd and Siegwart Reichwald.

-Makoto Fujimura at DDS
+Makoto Fujimura at Duke Divinity School

 Britten’s Holy Sonnets of John Donne